By using Postman, you will be able to test your first requests via Sage Active Public API V2.

 2. Select the organization where you wish to import the demo data.

-3. If this organization does not yet contain customers, fiscal years, or accounting accounts, a dialog box will appear, offering to import the demo data.
+3. If this organization does not yet contain demo date, a dialog box will appear, offering to import the demo data.

 img